 But work on the farm had to go on although armies

 faltered and leaders fell in disgrace.

-an obscure and unimportant standing; not well known
+an unimportant and not well known standing

 "Obscurity" also means "the state of being indistinct due to lack of light"--this definition is hinted at in the example sentence in the use of the contrasting word "outshone" for a general once described as "brilliant".

 Fredericksburg had been undertaken with little probability of success, the papers claimed; nothing could have been expected under the shabby plans—if, indeed, they were plans—other than

 Rumor was that this general, far back from the line of battle, had insisted that still more divisions be sent up the deadly hills, but that he was finally